Search

 We are an international school with students worldwide.
 US dollars are the most widely recognized and accepted currency.
 You can check the exchange rate for your local currency using xe.com or another currency converter.

 We are very proud to have a team of qualified, experienced, professional cosmetic scientists supporting our students.
 They are here to help you with questions or doubts about ingredients, formulas, methods and guidelines pertaining to your specific course.
-You can ask them your questions in our weekly Tutor Q&A, hosted in our online platform.
+You can ask them your questions in our weekly Tutor Q&A, hosted on our online platform.

-If you are a member of our Natural Cosmetic Formulation Club and have already completed Cold Process Soap making, then yes, you can continue on to the other parts.
+If you are a member of our Natural Cosmetic Formulation Club and have already completed Cold Process Soap Making, then yes, you can continue on to the other parts.
 You can use your credit allocation to purchase the other parts from the courses dashboard.